doitintl/ferent/README.md

     * The default is 1000.
   * `PROJECTS_FILE`
     * The relative or absolute path to a file with a list of projects in EDN format.
+    * This is optional, and generally you will not use it (since you probably don't have a list or projects, and Ferent can retrieve that for you.)
-    * If used then the list of projects will not be queried out of GCP, though the list of permissions and service accounts for each project will be.
+    * If used, then the list of projects will not be queried out of GCP, though the list of permissions and service accounts for each project will be.